Manishearth/manishearth.github.io/source/drafts/fraud.md

 However, with respect to more sophisticated scams, most people aren't "worth the trouble", or at least think they aren't.
 Most people don't have $25M buttons available to them at work.

-Sure, many professionals have enough savings that it would make sense to mount a sophisticated scam, but also the likelihood of it happening to them is still slight: A scam that takes that amount of effort takes a lot of setup time and can't just be scaled up; you need people with the sophistication to run this scam willing to become criminals, and that just doesn't parallelize.
+Sure, many professionals have enough savings that it would make sense to mount a sophisticated scam, but also the likelihood of it happening to them is still slight: a scam that takes that amount of effort takes a lot of setup time and can't just be scaled up; you need people with the sophistication to run this scam willing to become criminals, and that just doesn't parallelize.
 There's the old joke: you don't have to outrun the bear, you just have to outrun the guy running next to you.
 You don't have to be unscammable, just sufficiently more effort to scam than other marks of equivalent value.

 Note that sophisticated scams against an individual's wealth [do happen][the-cut] [^2].
 "It can't happen to me" isn't quite the right framing, but "it's unlikely this will happen to me" is a common belief, and not unreasonable for many to hold.